Particular/docs.particular.net/transports/msmq/troubleshooting.md

 ![Disable MSMQ storage limit](troubleshooting-remove-storage-quota.gif)

+> [!WARNING]
-WARNING: On production servers, uninstalling MSMQ deletes all queues and messages, which may contain business data.
+> On production servers, uninstalling MSMQ deletes all queues and messages, which may contain business data.
 Do not attempt uninstalling MSMQ unless message loss is acceptable.

 For more information on this error, see [John Breakwell's article in MSDN](https://blogs.msdn.microsoft.com/johnbreakwell/2006/09/18/insufficient-resources-run-away-run-away/).